 Welcome to Staysafe Industry Training

-We offer a range of training options in the construction industry on the Sunshine Coast (majority), Brisbane, Gold Coast and South Burnett areas (group bookings required), however, it has been identified in collaboration with industry the need to diversify into other trade areas as indicated on the National Skills Needs lists and feedback from the community.
+We offer a range of training options in the construction industry on the Sunshine Coast (primarily), Brisbane and Gold Coast.
+However, the need to diversify into other trade areas has also been identified in collaboration with industry.

 Who is Staysafe